I’ve heard of it, but where is it and what is it?

 What was my first impression of Golden Gai?
 WOW.

 When stumbling around Shinjuku, I just so happened to roll into what is called “Golden Gai”.
-How different it is to the big neon lights which characterise Shinjuku.
+How different it is to the big neon lights which characterize Shinjuku.
 When walking around Kabukicho (an area of Shinjuku), I felt quite bothered.
 Far too many people were hassling me, grabbing me by the hand and asking me to enter their “titty bar”.
 Although I’m sure some people prefer this sort of thing, the secret and hidden bars of Golden Gai attracted me far more.
-This was the stuff I thought I could only see in movies, and there I was, right in the centre of it.
+This was the stuff I thought I could only see in movies, and there I was, right in the center of it.

 Where is it?

 That’s a secret!
 Just kidding, Golden Gai is one of the most famous drinking spots in the world, but at the same time, hidden, unassuming and somewhat sketchy.
 I was lucky enough to just happen to stumble upon it when walking down some backstreets of Shinjuku, but if you know you want to go there, it’s only a 5-10 minute walk from the station, and many locals and punters will happily direct you.

 As you already know, Tokyo is characterised by bright neon lights, skyscrapers and crazy bars filled with salary men after a hard day of work.
 One is able to avoid the hustle and bustle of the overcrowded city and head to Golden Gai – Tokyo’s number one place to drink.
 After my visit to Golden Gai I read a little bit about it on the internet, with one traveller describing it has having a “post war charm of scruffiness, often lost in the shiny modern city we are more familiar with”.
 I thought this was a rather apt way of describing Golden Gai.
 It is just different.